 The first line is running the domain definition pipeline on sequence

-.
+with model.
 The last two lines are checking that the sequence has at least one region and one envelope.
 I think you can probably just delete those lines, for example, and the code will report scores for all sequences.

 Why it isn't more controllable

 The domain postprocessor is inefficient, slow, and kludgy.
 It uses quadratic-memory dynamic programming routines which can fail on large model/sequence comparisons, especially when you have multiple threads running.
 It's stupid to recalculate the full Forward/Backward matrices for each region when we've already done it once for the whole sequence (and thrown away most of the result in the name of memory efficiency in the linear-memory acceleration pipeline, memory efficiency we don't have in the domain definition pipeline anyway!).
 The ad hoc method for resolving multidomain regions is prone to weird edge case failures.

 What we ought to be doing is preserving much more information from the Forward/Backward matrices of the entire target sequence (using checkpointing algorithms for example, Tarnas and Hughey 1998), using that information to identify high-probability-mass bands constraining all subsequent steps (in time and memory), and also using that information in less ad hoc calculations in domain postprocessing.
 That's the focus of my current effort, in fact; right now I'm looking to radically improve the back end of HMMER3, and use that work as a motivator to test, document, add option-controlling code, and write it all up in a more reproducible and rational form that you all can understand and constructively criticize.